sebsojeda/gatsby-starter-purist/README.md

 # Purist – A Gatsby starter

-A clean, full-featured starter with built-in search, dark mode, and social sharing – all for creating content with Gatsby.
+A clean, full-featured starter with built-in, dark mode, and social sharing – all for creating content with Gatsby.

 ## Getting Started